-The MWRA was created by the Massachusetts legislature in 1985 and since its inception has invested over \$7.8 billion to modernize and improve the wastewater and waterworks systems serving its 61 member communities.
+The MWRA was created by the Massachusetts legislature in 1985 and since its inception has invested over \$7.9 billion to modernize and improve the wastewater and waterworks systems serving its 61 member communities.
 The system serves 2.5 million people and more than 5,500 businesses.
 Major initiatives completed include the Boston Harbor Program, the MetroWest Water Supply Tunnel, the Carroll Water Treatment Plant, and nearing completion of the remaining court-mandated projects, most notably the long-term Combined Sewer Overflow (CSO) Control Plan.

-The five initiatives below account for over \$6.0 billion or 77% of spending to date:
+The five initiatives below account for nearly \$6.0 billion or 76% of spending to date:

-- Boston Harbor Project \$3.8 billion

-- Combined Sewer Overflow \$860 million (32 of 35 projects complete)

-- MetroWest Tunnel \$697 million

-- Carroll Water Treatment Plant \$415 million

-- Covered Storage Facilities \$221 million
+- Boston Harbor Project \$3.8 billion (in use) - Combined Sewer Overflow \$853 million (32 of 35 projects complete) - MetroWest Tunnel \$697 million (in use) - Carroll Water Treatment Plant \$415 million - Covered Storage Facilities \$232 million